harsha148/Sentence-Level-AI-Generated-Text-Detection/README.md

 pip install -r requirements.txt
 ```
 **Note**: Use python or python3 script in all scripts if you face any issues with running the scripts.

+## Methodology

+Our approach is based on SeqXGPT which is an advanced technique for sentence-level AI-generated text detection.
+The model architecture comprises of the following three parts:

+1. Perplexity(Feature) Extraction
+2. Feature Encoder
+3. Linear Classification Layer

 ## Datasets
 Each dataset contains six files.
 Within each dataset folder, based on the source of AI-generated sentences in the document, they are organized into different files.
 Below is SeqXGPT-Bench.